Whether you’re already studying or you’re keen to start, you’ve probably asked yourself how long it takes to complete ACCA.

 ACCA Diploma in Accounting and Business (Level 4) Level 4 is likely to take you 12 months as you’ll also need to achieve work experience during your studies.

-Our Academic Support team says: Based on 6-8 study hours per week, you can expect the full Diploma to take you around 12 months, as long as you are also getting your work experience.
+Our Academic Support team says: You can expect the full Diploma to take you around 12 months, as long as you are also getting your work experience.

-Our Academic Support team says: Strategic Professional takes most of our students between 12-18 months to complete, if they’re studying 6-8 hours per week.
+Our Academic Support team says: Strategic Professional takes most students between 12-18 months to complete.

 There is a ‘seven year rule’ at this level, which means you have seven years to pass the remaining Strategic Professional exams once you’ve passed your first*.
 If you don’t complete them in this time, you’ll lose any passes achieved and you’ll need to re-take them in order to complete the qualification.
 This rule ensures that ACCA members are up-to-date with the latest skills and techniques, and that they have shown dedication to becoming an accountant.